About Public Consultation

 This page explains why and how the Porirua City Council consults with the public.

 Council regularly consults with the community

-Porirua City Council frequently consults with the community on a wide range of initiatives, strategies, and plans.
+Porirua City Council provides a number of opportunities for the public to participate in its decision-making processess and frequently consults with the community on a wide range of initiatives, strategies, and plans.
 Consultation involves educating the community and interested parties on the actions that Council intends to take and calling for public feedback on them.
 Feedback is typically sought through a number of avenues including public meetings, meetings with Residents Associations, businesses, community groups, and through written and oral submissions to Council.